MTB2026/CSHS/README.md

 # CSHS
-A Cyber security text game.
+A Cybersecurity text game.
 More updates will come soon.

 Currently you can:
 - Hack 2 distinct networks